nchinling/PersonalWebsite/README.md

 ### 5. Blog Section

-Ng Chin Ling shares personal experiences and interests in the blog section.
+Personal experiences and interests are shared in the blog section.
 Each blog entry is accompanied by images, providing a visually engaging experience.
 Users can click on the blog titles to read the full entries.

 Recent blog entries include:
 - **Jeju Island Trip (Part 1: Days 1-3)** - 1-8 Dec '23.